nickbrandt/GitLab/doc/install/azure/index.md

    and select **Create**.

 NOTE:
-Be aware that while your VM is active (known as "allocated"), it will incur "compute charges" which, ultimately, you will be billed for.
-So, even if you're using the free trial credits, you'll likely want to learn
+Be aware that while your VM is active (known as "allocated"), it incurs compute charges for which you'll be billed.
+Even if you're using the free trial credits, you'll want to know
 [how to properly shutdown an Azure VM to save money](https://build5nines.com/properly-shutdown-azure-vm-to-save-money/).
-See the [Azure pricing calculator](https://azure.microsoft.com/en-us/pricing/calculator/) to learn how much the resources will cost you.
+See the [Azure pricing calculator](https://azure.microsoft.com/en-us/pricing/calculator/) to learn how much resources can cost.

-In the next steps, we will configure the virtual machine.
+After you create the virtual machine, use the information in the following sections to configure it.

 ### Configure the Basics tab